 When I was a new mom, I made every mistake in the book when it came to food.
 I catered to my child’s every want.
-I got emotional when he refused dinner, and I used every prop in the book to get him to just.take.one.bite.
+I got emotional when he refused dinner, and I used every crutch in the book to get him to just.take.one.bite.
 But these well-intentioned acts to get my child to eat backfired, big time.
 Within a year he stopped eating altogether and his weight fell below the first percentile.

 - Eat with your child.
 Sit with your child and as much as possible, eat what they are eating (even if it’s just a little bit).
 If your child associated mealtime with being away from you, it will affect how much they eat and how long they are willing to stay in their high chair.